AndersDJohnson/alias-echo.sh/README.md

 # alias-echo.sh

-Like `alias`, but first `echo`s the underlying command before running.
+Like shell's `alias`, but first `echo`s the underlying command before running.

 Useful for learning, so you don't look like an idiot when you stray from your own shell.